-It is common for backup media to fail, get misplaced, or contain only a partial backup.
+It's common for backup media to fail, get misplaced, or include only a partial backup.
 Recovering a failed stand-alone primary site from an older backup is better than recovering without any backup.
-For a site server in a hierarchy, the backup must be in the SQL Server change tracking retention period, or the backup is not required.
+For a site server in a hierarchy, the backup must be in the SQL Server change tracking retention period, or the backup isn't required.

-The site might have no backup snapshot at all if, for example, the Backup Site Server maintenance task fails.
-Because the backup task removes the previous backup snapshot before it starts to back up the current data, there will not be a valid backup snapshot.
+The site might have no backup snapshot at all.
+For example, if the Backup Site Server maintenance task fails.
+Because the backup task removes the previous backup snapshot before it starts to back up the current data, there won't be a valid backup snapshot.

 Using the AfterBackup.bat file

-The AfterBackup.bat file lets you archive the backup snapshot at the end of every backup operation, and automatically perform other post-backup tasks that are not part of the Backup Site Server maintenance task.
+The AfterBackup.bat file lets you archive the backup snapshot at the end of every backup operation.
+It can automatically perform other post-backup tasks that aren't part of the Backup Site Server maintenance task.
 The AfterBackup.bat file integrates the archive and the backup operations, thereby ensuring that every new backup snapshot is archived.

-When the AfterBackup.bat file is not present, the backup task skips it without effect on the backup operation.
-To verify that the site backup task successfully ran the AfterBackup.bat file, see the Component Status node in the Monitoring workspace and review the status messages for SMS_SITE_BACKUP.
-When the task successfully started the AfterBackup.bat command file, you see message ID 5040.
+If the AfterBackup.bat file isn't present, the backup task skips it without effect on the backup operation.
+To verify that the backup task successfully ran this script, go to the Component Status node in the Monitoring workspace, and review the status messages for SMS_SITE_BACKUP.
+When the task successfully starts the AfterBackup.bat command file, you see message ID 5040.

 Robocopy E:\ConfigMgr_Backup \\ServerName\ShareName\ConfigMgr_Backup /MIR

-Although the intended use of the AfterBackup.bat is to archive backup snapshots, you can create an AfterBackup.bat file to perform additional tasks at the end of every backup operation.
+Although the intended use of the AfterBackup.bat is to archive backup snapshots, you can create an AfterBackup.bat file to run additional tasks at the end of every backup operation.

 Supplemental backup tasks

-The Backup Site Server maintenance task provides a backup snapshot for the site server files and site database, but there are other items not backed up that you must consider when you create your backup strategy.
-Use the following sections to help you complete your Configuration Manager backup strategy.
+The Backup Site Server maintenance task provides a backup snapshot for the site server files and site database.
+There are other items not backed up that you must consider when you create your backup strategy.
+Use these sections to help you complete your Configuration Manager backup strategy.

 When Configuration Manager updates to a newer version, the predefined reports might be overwritten by new reports.
-If you modify a predefined report, back up the report, and then restore it in Reporting Services.
+If you modify a predefined report, make sure to back up the report and then restore it in Reporting Services.

-For more information about backing up your custom reports in Reporting Services, see Backup and Restore Operations for a Reporting Services Installation in the SQL Server 2014 Books Online.
+For more information about backing up your custom reports in Reporting Services, see Backup and Restore Operations for Reporting Services.

 Back up content files

-The content library in Configuration Manager is the location where all content files are stored for software updates, applications, operating system deployment, and so on.
+The content library in Configuration Manager is the location where all content files are stored for all software deployments.
 The content library is located on the site server and on each distribution point.
-The Backup Site Server maintenance task does not include a backup for the content library or the package source files.
-When a site server fails, the information about the content library files is restored to the site database, but you must restore the content library and package source files on the site server.
+The Backup Site Server maintenance task doesn't back up the content library or package source files.
+When a site server fails, the information about the content library is restored to the site database, but you must restore the content library and package source files.

-Package source files: The package source files must be restored before you can update content on distribution points.
-When you start a content update, Configuration Manager copies new or modified files from the package source to the content library, which in turn copies the files to associated distribution points.
-You can run the following query in SQL Server to find the package source location for all packages and applications:
+The package source files must be restored before you can update content on distribution points.
+When you start a content update, Configuration Manager copies new or modified files from the package source to the content library.
+It then copies the files to associated distribution points.
+Run the following SQL Server query against the site database to find the package source location for all packages and applications:

 SELECT * FROM v_Package.
 You can identify the package source site by looking at the first three characters of the package ID.
 For example, if the package ID is CEN00001, the site code for the source site is CEN.
 When you restore the package source files, they must be restored to the same location where they were before the failure.

-Verify that you include both the content library and package source locations in your file system backup for the site server.
+Verify that you include both the content library and package source files in your file system backup for the site server.